-Hardly a day goes by for businesses without some speculation about what the future of work holds.
-Countless articles have been written about how our shift to remote work might be the final stake in the office workplace.
+For quite a while, it seemed as though the future of work was remote.
+Countless articles have been written about how the shift to remote work might be the final stake in the office workplace.

 But is that true?
 More and more, business owners and thought leaders are considering creative ways to balance the community and structure of the office setting with the flexibility and independence of remote work.